How to Fix Laptop Plugged in not Charging Error in Windows

 Go to Start > Settings > Privacy > Background apps.
 Switch the toggle off next to the app that might prevent your laptop from charging faster.

 On the other hand, go to Start > Settings > System > Battery > Battery usage by app.
-This will show you all apps that are using the most battery so you can turn them off.
+This will show you all the apps that are using the most battery so you can turn them off.

 Battery usage by app